 If it is impossible to reach a satisfactory resolution to the complaint through informal discussion, the parent or carer should put their complaint in writing to the manager.
 The manager will:

-If child protection issues are raised, the manager will refer the situation to Club Excel's Child Protection Officer, who will then contact the Local Authority Designated Officer (LADO) and follow the procedures of the Safeguarding Children Policy.
+If child protection issues are raised, the manager will refer the situation to Club Excel's Designated Safeguarding Lead, who will then contact the Local Authority Designated Officer (LADO) and follow the procedures of the Safeguarding Children Policy.
 If a criminal act may have been committed, the manager will contact the police.

 Any parent or carer can submit a complaint to Ofsted about Club Excel at any time.
 Ofsted will consider and investigate all complaints.
 Ofsted's address is: Ofsted, Piccadilly Gate, Store Street, Manchester M1 2WD